OlekSt/Hit-the-Slopes/Testing.md

 Navbar:
     -	Active menu item: shows all of them as active

 New user registration:
     - Google message: Passwords are not safe....

-Add_skiresort.html, skiresorts.html:
-    - Issues with Materialize checkboxes for "spring/autumn/night skiing/glacier" info.
-Deleted the checkboxes for now.
-Using strings with "yes/no".
-If timing will allow, will add checkboxes at the end of the project.
-    - Date field don't trigger calendar view date choice.

 Signing In:
     - Wrong name should redirect to sign_in_page.html.
 It just flashes the message: Wrong name.
 Try again.
 Also shows the full menu, instead of just Sing-In & Sign-Up menu to be visible for unlogged users.